The National Council and the EU

 Introductory statements by the Federal Government

-Opinions, which are adopted by a majority of the committee members present, are intended to contribute to the process of defining Austria’s negotiating position vis-à-vis the EU authorities.
+Opinions are adopted by a majority of the committee members present.
+They are intended to contribute to the process of defining Austria’s negotiating position vis-à-vis the EU authorities.
 In the course of these deliberations Members may adopt opinions by which they give binding instructions to individual members of the government for negotiations in the EU Council, from which they can only depart under extremely limited conditions and after consultation with both committees.
+For more information, see the chapter on Participation Rights of the Austrian Parliament.

 Room to negotiate at EU level: binding opinions are rare

-Opinions that would be binding for Austria’s representatives in the EU Council are rare, and even those that would commit the Government member in question will still leave him or her some elbowroom.
-In difficult negotiations in the Council it may be highly important to keep one’s negotiating position fairly flexible.
-As a result, there is a tendency to make recommendations rather than adopt rigid positions.
+Opinions that bind Austria’s representatives in the EU Council are rare, and even those that commit the relevant Government minister to a certain position still leave him or her some elbow room.
+This is because in practice, it may be important for ministers to have some flexibility over their negotiating position in the case of difficult negotiations in the Council.
+As a result, the Committee tends to make recommendations rather than adopt rigid positions.

 The EU Sub-Committee

-The EU Sub-Committee deliberates on projects and subjects of secondary EU law, for which the EU derives from the primary-law treaties its competence to pass legislative instruments: Regulations, which take immediate legal effect in all EU countries, and Directives, which have to be transposed into national law.
+The EU Sub-Committee deliberates on both legislative and non-legislative EU Projects.
+The EU treaties provide the EU with competence to pass legislative instruments.
+There are two main types of legislative instruments: Regulations, which take immediate legal effect in all EU countries, and Directives, which have to be transposed into national law.
 The Committee has 21 members.

-Procedure in the sittings of the EU Sub-Committee is similar to that of the EU Main-Committee.
-The sittings are open to the public in similar conditions; members adopt opinions and recommendations by majority votes.
+Procedure on the sittings of the EU Sub-Committee is similar to that of the EU Main Committee.
+The sittings are open to the public under similar conditions, and members adopt opinions and communications by majority votes.
+Communications previously adopted by the Sub-Committee can be found here.
 The deliberations of the EU Sub-Committee are summarised in records which are published on the internet as Annex V to the stenographic records of the National Council.

 - The Federal Council and the EU